DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-teachers.md

 Schools have some flexibility in how they set salaries.
 You may be able to negotiate a different rate of pay if the salary on offer does not meet the skilled worker visa requirements.

 The salary requirements for a skilled worker visa apply whether [the type of school you work in is funded by the UK government or is in the private sector](https://www.gov.uk/types-of-school).

+If you are successful in applying for a skilled worker visa, [your partner and children may also be able to apply to come to the UK with you](https://www.gov.uk/skilled-worker-visa/your-partner-and-children).

 <p class="call-to-action__action">
   <a href="https://www.gov.uk/skilled-worker-visa">Apply for a skilled worker visa<span></span></a>